 In one study involving 440 people treated with St John’s wort for a year, no significant side effects occurred, although there were a few reports of gastrointestinal side effects and the occasional skin complaint.
 The HAM-D (Hamilton Rating Score for Depression) score, however, dropped from an average of 20, indicating moderate depression, to an average of 2, indicating complete remission.
 This and other research suggests that St John’s wort is a much better and safer bet to continue long term to prevent a relapse of low mood than conventional antidepressants.
 Do we know how it works?
 Exactly how St John’s wort works is still a bit of a mystery.
-Recent research indicates that hypericin, thought to be one of the major active ingredients in this herb, may act by inhibiting the reuptake of serotonin and dopamine.
+Recent research indicates that hypericin, thought to be one of the major active ingredients in this herb, may act by inhibiting the reuptake of Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…. and Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating….
 This may explain some of its benefits, but not all.

 In another study where the purported active ingredient hypericin was removed, St John’s wort still raised levels of the brain chemicals.
 So we have to conclude that, so far, we still don’t know enough about the activities and synergistic abilities of the many compounds found in St John’s wort and exactly why it works.
 How much should you take?
 A 300mg dose of St John’s wort (containing 0.3 per cent hypericin) two or three times a day helps most people with mild depression, while twice this amount (meaning 600mg three times a day) may help those who suffer severely.
 For the latter, buy a 450mg standardised St John’s wort capsule.
 Take one on the first day, add a second dose at noon on the second day, then take a third dose on the next day, in the afternoon.
 If you have no adverse effects, you can take all three, 1,350mg, in the morning.
 Stop at the dose that makes you feel better.
 But don’t expect instant results.
 It often takes a couple of weeks to work.